ShujiaHuang/cmdbtools/README.md

 ```

 ## Citation

+**Please citate the paper below if you use CMDB for your projects**.

 Siyang Liu, Shujia Huang. et al.(2018) Genomic Analyses from Non-invasive Prenatal Testing Reveal Genetic Associations,
 Patterns of Viral Infections, and Chinese Population History. *Cell*, 2, 347-359.